gpalazzo/General_notes/README.md

 - `pip install -r path_to_requirements.txt` or
 - `conda install --yes --file requirements.txt` or
 - `while read requirement; do conda install --yes $requirement; done < requirements.txt`

+#### Find file path
+Replace "pattern" with a filename or matching expression, such as "*.txt".
+(Leave the double quotes in.)
+- `find . -name "pattern" -print`